 - A set of three magical daggers: it was decided that the spellcasters (Jorad, Tegan, and myself) would each take one.

-- A Drift Globe, which Gunx took a shine too.
+- A Drift Globe, which Gunx took a shine to.

 - A sky blue and cloud white elemental gem, which everyone seems leery of.